Breast Implant Illness Symptoms List: 6 Key Signs to Know

 Does Breast Implant Illness Go Away?

 Generally, breast implant illness symptoms do not go away on their own.
-It usually takes the removal of the implants for symptoms to disappear.
+It usually takes the breast implant removal for the symptoms to disappear.

 In some cases, certain symptoms will not go away or will only lessen without completely disappearing.
 In these cases, as long as the implants have already been removed, it is usually a matter of addressing each individual symptom and coming up with possible corrective solutions symptom by symptom.